-Based on our 2015 Title IX survey and national data, we know sexual violence is significantly underreported on all college campuses; our work in the coming years is dedicated to creating a culture of safe reporting.
-The data is provided as part of our federal and state requirements as well as our interest in creating transparency, with the expectation that the number of incidents reported to the University will increase and/or remain consistent as we improve both our reporting mechanisms and the structures in place to support survivors in a manner that properly addresses trauma.
-Please note that the number of cases reported may differ from the number of cases adjudicated for a variety of possible reasons (e.g. the perpetrator was not identified or was not a student, the survivor did not wish to proceed with formal judicial charges at the time, etc.).
+Based on our 2017 Climate Survey, the previous 2015 Title IX survey and national data, we know sexual violence is significantly underreported on all college campuses; our work in the coming years is dedicated to creating a culture of safe reporting.
+The data is provided as part of our federal and state requirements as well as our interest in creating transparency.

+Moving forward, we will work diligently to continue to create a culture of reporting as well as reviewing and revising policy and procedure in accordance with any new federal legislation.
+Wesleyan will continue to improve both our reporting mechanisms, a fair and unbiased process for both parties, as well as maintaining structures to support survivors in a manner that properly addresses trauma.

-If you require additional information, please don't hesitate to contact me as noted below.
+If you require additional information, please don't hesitate to contact us as noted below.